Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Get-AzAlertRule.md

 ### GetByResourceGroup
 ```
-Get-AzureRmAlertRule -ResourceGroupName <String> [-DetailedOutput] [-DefaultProfile <IAzureContextContainer>]
+Get-AzAlertRule -ResourceGroupName <String> [-DetailedOutput] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ### GetByName
 ```
-Get-AzureRmAlertRule -ResourceGroupName <String> -Name <String> [-DetailedOutput]
+Get-AzAlertRule -ResourceGroupName <String> -Name <String> [-DetailedOutput]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### GetByResourceUri
 ```
-Get-AzureRmAlertRule -ResourceGroupName <String> -TargetResourceId <String> [-DetailedOutput]
+Get-AzAlertRule -ResourceGroupName <String> -TargetResourceId <String> [-DetailedOutput]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmAlertRule** cmdlet gets an alert rule by its name or URI, or all alert rules from a specified resource group.
+The **Get-AzAlertRule** cmdlet gets an alert rule by its name or URI, or all alert rules from a specified resource group.

 ## EXAMPLES

 ### Example 1: Get alert rules for a resource group
 ```
-PS C:\>Get-AzureRmAlertRule -ResourceGroup "Default-Web-CentralUS"
+PS C:\>Get-AzAlertRule -ResourceGroup "Default-Web-CentralUS"
 ```

 This command gets all of the alert rules for the resource group named Default-Web-CentralUS.